rdignard08/RGLockbox/README.md

 RGSwiftKeychain
 =======
-RGLockbox is a simple to use interface with the standard keychain.
+`RGLockbox` is a simple to use interface with the standard keychain.
 Using object-orientented approaches it is simple to pick a key and store any rudimentary value there.

+The Objective-C version of this pod is named `RGLockbox` and is available on the branch objc-master.

 Default supported types include:
 - `NSData`